-Once known as Halicarnassus, the popular resort and yachting port of Bodrum boasts the ruins of the original Mausoleum, one of the Seven Wonders of the World, as well as the lofty Castle of St Peter, a Crusader fortress which now serves as the world’s foremost Museum of Underwater Archeology.
+Bodrum’s beauty, mild climate, and access to the sea have drawn thousands of Turkish and foreign visitors throughout the years.
+Once known as Halicarnassus, the popular resort and yachting port of Bodrum boasts the ruins of the original Mausoleum, one of the Seven Wonders of the World, and the lofty Castle of St. Peter, a Crusader fortress that now serves as the world’s foremost Museum of Underwater Archeology.
 Two small picture-perfect bays frame the castle, making it particularly attractive to yachters.

-The beaches right in town are small and the water not particularly appealing, but there are other beaches and towns nearby.
-In fact, many people choose to make their base in other towns around the Bodrum peninsula, coming to Bodrum itself for visits.
+Bodrum is also known for its enthusiastic nightlife.
+If you enjoy staying up late to great music from bars and clubs, you’ll love Bodrum.
+However, early birds and those who tend to wind down early may have difficulties sleeping in the city center.
+The beaches right in town are small and the water is not particularly appealing, but there are other beaches nearby.
+In fact, many people choose to make their base in other towns around the Bodrum peninsula and come to Bodrum itself for visits.

 For a secluded stay, a hotel, rental villa, or cottage in Bodrum or a nearby town on the Bodrum peninsula for a week is really a dream come true.
 My recommended hotels, however, tend to be the quiet ones.
 One of my favorite hotels in all of Turkey is in Bodrum: the Su Otel.
 It’s a real refuge!

 Bodrum has some of the best dining on Turkey’s coast.
 The customer service here is above average featuring international cuisines from around the world.
 Many of the restaurants in Bodrum are situated next to the sea, offering stunning views of the beach and Bodrum Castle.